 - Do not report location.

-When no location reporting type is provisioned, the POIs and MDF2/MDF3 shall report location every time the target location information is received from at the POI (including location update with no physical change of location).
+When no location reporting type is provisioned, the POIs and MDF2/MDF3 shall report location every time the target location information is received at the POI (including location update with no physical change of location).

 When different location reporting types are applicable to a target due to multiple warrants, then POI may be provisioned as if the reporting of all location information occurrences at the POI is required, with MDF2 restricting the delivery of location to the LEMF as per the provisioned information for a warrant.